henrymorten/two-bodies/README.md

   <li>Matplotlib (.pyplot and .animation): For data visualisation</li>
 </ul>

-There are 3 different methods for plotting the 2 body system, comment or un-comment the desired process.
+There are different methods implemented in order to visualise the two body systems, comment/ un-comment to ajust to suit accordingly.
+Examples from: Orbital Mechanics for Engineering Students 4th Edition, Howard D. Curtis